harshil21/python-mscl/README.md

 ### Windows support:

 The latest mscl version (v67.0.0) only has a .zip for python 3.11.
-It is not confirmed if this will work with other python versions.
+It has been confirmed that it does not work on other python versions (You would get an import error).
+However the build itself would still go through.

 ### Versioning system: